03chrisk/PEFT-T5-on-CNN-dailynews/README.md

 - **Test Set**: 11,490 articles, used to evaluate the model’s performance.
 - **Validation Set**: 13,368 articles, used to fine-tune and validate the model during training.

+Due to computational cost and time constraints, we use a subset of the dataset:

+- **Training Set**: 20,000 articles, selected for training.
+- **Validation Set**: 750 articles, used to fine-tune and validate the model during training.
+- **Test Set**: 11,490 articles, using the full test set to evaluate the model’s performance.

 Each data entry contains:

 - `article`: The full news article.